-If cryptographic equipment or software implements unapproved cryptographic algorithms, it is possible that these cryptographic algorithms could be used without a user's knowledge.
+If cryptographic equipment or applications implement unapproved cryptographic algorithms, it is possible that these cryptographic algorithms could be used without a user's knowledge.
 In combination with an assumed level of security confidence, this can represent a security risk.
 As such, an organisation can ensure that only AACAs or high assurance cryptographic algorithms can be used by disabling all unapproved cryptographic algorithms (preferred) or by advising users not to use the unapproved cryptographic algorithms via usage policies.

-Control: ISM-0471; Revision: 7; Updated: Dec-21; Applicability: NC, OS, P, S, TS; Essential Eight: N/A Only AACAs or high assurance cryptographic algorithms are used by cryptographic equipment and software.
+Control: ISM-0471; Revision: 8; Updated: Jun-25; Applicability: NC, OS, P, S, TS; Essential Eight: N/A

+Only AACAs or high assurance cryptographic algorithms are used by cryptographic equipment and applications.